-Saudi king's son Mohammed bin Salman is new crown prince - BBC News
+Saudi king ousts nephew for son

 Analysts say those in power tend to appoint their sons to roles that will enhance their chances of being promoted - so when monarchs and crown princes change, sons can come into and out of favour.

-King Salman acceded to the throne in January 2015 after the death of his half-brother Abdullah bin Abdul Aziz.
+King Salman, a son of King Abdulaziz, acceded to the throne in January 2015 after the death of his half-brother Abdullah bin Abdul Aziz.

 He launched his first major cabinet reshuffle a few months later, promoting Mohammed bin Nayef to crown prince and Mohammed bin Salman, who was relatively unknown at that time, to deputy crown prince.